 Jesus continually uses unlikely people to be His disciples and his missionaries: fishermen, tax collectors, Samaritan women, you and me.

-Let’s not waste any more time getting started.
+Let’s not waste any more time getting started or continuing to make excuses!

 Fr.
 Ed Namiotka